rosmry/ISL_Recognition_Model/README.md

 6. The model's performance is evaluated on the test set to determine the accuracy.
 7. After training, the model is saved in the models/pretrained_models directory for later use.

-## Pretrained Models
+### Pretrained Models
-If you prefer to use a pretrained model instead of training from scratch, you can download the pretrained model from this link and place it in the models/pretrained_models directory.
-The model should be named sign_language_model.h5.
+If you prefer to use a pretrained model instead of training from scratch, you can download the pretrained model from [this link](models/pretrained_models/sign_language_model.h5) and place it in the `models/pretrained_models` directory.
+The model should be named `sign_language_model.h5`.

-### Contact
+## Contact
 Rose Mary Jose
 rosemaryjose152@gmail.com